Location: Mahón, Spain

 DIG IN AN IRON AGE SANCTUARY IN THE MEDITERRANEAN!

 The site of Sa Cudia Cremada has one of the last unexcavated cyclopean sanctuaries known as Taula enclosures, which can only be found in Menorca!
-This excavation, which started in 2015, will take place in two sessions in 2016!
+This excavation will take place in one 2-week session in 2019!

 THE TALAYOTIC CULTURE FROM MENORCA